BeyondGrades/BeyondGrades.github.io/_resources/2024-07-01-soft-skills.md

     - leaders and thinkers offer practical wisdom and insight into how we can adapt and thrive amid changing workplace conventions

 - [How to Have a Good Conversation - Celeste Headlee](https://www.youtube.com/watch?v=H6n3iNh4XLI)
-    - Be interested in other people, they all have talents that may amaze you.
+    - Be interested in other people, they might amaze you.

 # Google
 - [Applied Digital Skills](https://www.youtube.com/@googlesapplieddigitalskill8678)